11 Los Angeles firefighters hurt while running from blast

-LOS ANGELES (AP) — An explosion Saturday at a hash oil manufacturer in downtown Los Angeles injured 11 firefighters who had gone inside and on the roof to try to knock down.
-The first responders ran for their lives when a ball of flames shot out the building and scorched a fire truck across the street.
+LOS ANGELES (AP) — An explosion Saturday at a hash oil manufacturer in downtown Los Angeles injured 11 firefighters who had gone inside and on the roof to try to knock down a fire and then had to run for their lives when a ball of flames shot out the building and scorched a fire truck across the street.

 Los Angeles Fire Department Capt.
 Erik Scott said “one significant explosion” shook the neighborhood around 6:30 p.m.
 Firefighters inside had to run through a wall of flames he estimated as 30 feet high and wide, and those on the roof scrambled down a ladder that was engulfed in fire.